elielvipata/JewelSamples/README.md

 Jewel is a systems programming langauge with a focus on speed, memory safety and consequent free abstraction.

 Consequent free abstraction is the key feature of this language and will be covered in the Abstraction Mechanisms section of this doc.
-That I'll be adding soon.
+Coming soon.
-Until then please bear with me by reading through the basic features of the language cause I find just as interesting:
+Until then please bear with me by reading through the basic features of the language that I find just as interesting:

 ### Basic Features